dcomartin/TalkAbstracts/ModularMonolith.md

 ## Abstract

-Is your application developed using monolithic architecture?
+Is your application developed using a monolithic architecture?
 Has it turned into a big ball of mud that's difficult to change because of all the tight coupling?

 Microservices might seem like the answer with a lot attractive benefits.
 But before you jump to